-A Hit with a Bullet: A True Story of Corruption, Greed, and the Real Murder on Music Row
+A Hit With A Bullet: A True Story of Corruption, Greed, and the Real Murder on Music Row

 by Sammy Sadler

-A shot rings out along Music Row in Nashville.
-Sammy Sadler, a rising country star at 21 years-old, feels hot blood flow out of the bullet wound in his shoulder.
+Sammy Sadler, new country music rising star at 21 years-old, feels hot blood flow out of the bullet wound in his shoulder.
 Adrenaline pulsed through him as a pleasant evening with friend and colleague, Kevin Hughes, took a deadly turn.
 Another shot cries out as a masked figure emerges from the shadows.
 Sadler is disoriented.
-The driver of their car makes a mad dash up the road as more bullets pierce the air.
+The driver of their car makes a mad dash up the road as more bullets pierced the air.

 The gunman turns his attention to one man.

-Kevin Hughes, Chart Director for Cash Box magazine, was shot dead on March 9th, 1989 in the middle of 16th Avenue.
+Kevin Hughes, Chart Director for Cash Box magazine, was shot dead on March 9th, 1989, in the middle of 16th Avenue.

+Known as the Murder on Music Row played out like a movie scene, but it was a living nightmare for Sadler.
 The rumor mill churned ruthlessly about his “possible involvement” in the unsolved crime.
 His career and his marriage crumbled.
 He struggled to recover from lasting P.T.S.D. and an injury compromising the use of his hand.

-It wasn’t until 2003 that former Chart Director for Cash Box magazine, Richard D’Antionio was convicted of the murder.
+It wasn’t until 2003 that former Chart Director for Cash Box magazine, Richard D’Antionio, was convicted of the murder.

 The closure of the conviction seems to have marked a new chapter for Sammy Sadler.
 The following year, he released his first album since the murder on music row, HARD ON A HEART.
-Building on this momentum, Sadler has gone on multiple tours, recorded several new albums, and is taking back all that was robbed of him that one night in 1989.
+Building on this momentum, Sadler has gone on multiple tours, recorded several new albums, and is taking back all that robbed of him that one night in 1989.

-Today, he has one message… his story is far from over.
+Today, he has one message-his story is far from over.